-No. However, applicants must have a minimum combined gross monthly income of 3 times monthly rent; additional sources of verifiable income may be considered.
-Apply On-line Now!
+Yes, we charge $35 to cover the cost of the background check.
+Applicants must have a minimum combined gross monthly income of 3 times monthly rent; additional sources of verifiable income may be considered.
+Please Apply Here via TenantCloud.

 How long does it take to apply?

-Not long at all once you send us the Rental Application.
+Not long at all once you Apply Here via TenantCloud.
 We can usually have the required background check complete and a customized lease back to you for review within 24 hours.

 How do I apply to rent at Imperial Lofts?

-Please complete our On-line Rental Application – there is no fee to apply.
+Please Apply Here via TenantCloud.
 Once the application is received, we will process your background check (sending you authorization instructions via email).
 Once that background check is done, we then send you a lease for your review.
 All this can happen in 24 hours if we work together on these steps.

 Do you ask for references from past landlords?